This is a named option within the Mechanical Engineering MS.

 Prior Coursework

-With program approval, students are allowed to count graduate coursework from other institutions (up to 12 credits) toward the minimum graduate degree credit requirement and the minimum graduate coursework (50%) requirement.
+With faculty advisor approval, students may transfer up to 12 credits of graduate coursework from other institutions toward the minimum credit requirement and the minimum graduate coursework (50%) requirement.
 No credits from other institutions can be counted toward the minimum graduate residence credit requirement.
-Coursework earned five or more years prior to admission is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

-With advisor approval, up to 7 credits numbered 400 or above may be counted toward the minimum graduate degree credit requirement.
-These credits may be counted toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above.
-No credits may be counted toward the minimum graduate residence credit requirement.
-A course at the 300 level can only be transferred from a UW-Madison undergraduate program if it was taken as a technical elective (i.e., non-required course).
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+• Undergraduate credits from UW-Madison: With faculty advisor approval, students may transfer a maximum of 7 credits from a UW-Madison undergraduate degree toward the minimum credit requirement.
+Only coursework that is applicable to the degree curriculum is eligible.
+These credits are not allowed to count toward the minimum graduate coursework (50%) requirement unless taken in courses numbered 700 or above.
+No credits can be counted toward the minimum graduate residence credit requirement.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 Probation